IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 both symmetric and asymmetric bandwidth configuration in the two directions.

-The MDSC also requests the P-PNC to configure local protection mechanisms.
+The MDSC also request the P-PNC to configure local protection mechanisms.
-For example, the FRR local protection as defined in {{?RFC4090}}, in case of MPLS-TE domain or the TI-LFA local protection as defined in
+For example, the FRR local protection, as defined in {{?RFC4090}} in case of MPLS-TE domain or the TI-LFA local protection, as defined in
-{{?I-D.ietf-rtgwg-segment-routing-ti-lfa}}, in case of SR-TE domain.
+{{?I-D.ietf-rtgwg-segment-routing-ti-lfa}} in case of SR-TE domain.
 The mechanisms to request the configuration TI-LFA local protection for SR-TE paths using the {{!I-D.ietf-teas-yang-te}} are a gap in the current YANG models.